concord-consortium/report-service/tests/README.md

 The `auth` object is actually the `token` in the rules.

-In order to use the Emulator UI to look at the data in the database from the test runs, the projectId in the tests, has to match the project id in .firebaserc.
+In order to use the Emulator UI to look at the data in the database from the test runs, the projectId in the tests has to match the project id in .firebaserc.
 There doesn't seem to be a way to use the Emulator UI to inspect data from other projectIds.
 So the projectId of `report-service-dev` is used.